Get an insider look at what it’s like working at Slack

 Slack was founded less than 10 years ago and is now widely considered the mainstay communications tool for many fast-growing companies.

-Used by giants such as IBM, NBC and Adobe, the company boasts a weekly userbase of approximately 9m.
+Favoured by giants such as IBM, NBC and Adobe, the company boasts a weekly user base of approximately 9m.

 Now, the offices on Hatch Street are in full swing as the company goes from strength to strength.
 So, for those looking to work there, what’s it really like?